sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 In comparison to the quartile map, the natural breaks criterion is better at grouping the extreme observations.
 The three observations with zero values make up the first category, whereas the five high rent areas in Manhattan make up the top category.
 Note also that in contrast to the quantile maps, the number of observations in each category can be highly unequal.

+## Equal intervals map

+An equal intervals map uses the same principle as a histogram to organize the observations into categories that divide the range of the variable into equal interval bins.
+This contrasts with the quantile map, where the number of observations in each bin is equal, but the range for each bin is not.
+For the equal interval classification, the value range between the lower and upper bound in each bin is constant across bins, but the number of observations in each bin is typically not equal.